 - 8.1 All people responsible for the care of the animals must be competent in the appropriate handling of each animal to protect it from pain, suffering, injury or disease. - 8.2 The animals must be kept separately or in suitable compatible social groups appropriate to the species and individual animals.
-No animals from a social species may be isolated or separated from others of their species for any longer than is necessary. - 8.3 The animals must have at least daily opportunities to interact with people where such interaction benefits their welfare.
+No animals from a social species may be isolated or separated from others of their species for any longer than is necessary. - Where more than one cat share a unit daily behavioural observations are recorded these should especially focus on any signs of stress/aggression. - 8.3 The animals must have at least daily opportunities to interact with people where such interaction benefits their welfare.